 20. Kitchen Sponge & Brush Alternatives

-There are many natural alternatives when it comes to kitchen sponges and brushes.
+There are many natural zero waste tips alternatives when it comes to kitchen sponges and brushes.
 The best, they last much longer as regular sponges and do not collect as much bacteria as well.

 21. Use stainless steel or paper straws/chopsticks